-Boyd Crest: A dexter hand erect with the last two
+Boyd Crest: A dexter hand erect with the last two fingers bowed inwards.

 Boyd Clan Motto: Confido (I Trust).

 Boyd Clan History: The Boyd surname is almost certainly Norman, though it has been suggested in the past by some historians that the name has Celtic origins.

 The first Boyd's in Scotland were vassals of the Norman family De Morevilles, in the regality of Largs, and it's most probable they came north in their train from England.

 The Boyd surname is first recorded in 1205 when Dominus Robertus de Boyd, a nephew of Walter the first High Steward of Scotland, witnessed a contract between Bryce de Egluntune and burgh of Irvine.

 Robert Dictus Boyd, son of Robertus, is mentioned in a charter by Sir John Erskine of the lands of Halkhill in 1262.
 In 1263 Robert is said to have distinguished himself against King Haakon's Viking forces at the greatly exaggerated Battle of Largs.